FerretDB/FerretDB/website/blog/2023-09-28-how-to-contribute-to-open-source-2022.md

 By the way, the contributing guidelines or documentation might be the most suitable for first-time contributors!

 We have several good first issues that you can start with.
-For example, you could implement the [`$first` accumulator](https://github.com/FerretDB/FerretDB/issues/2128), [improve embedded package documentation](https://github.com/FerretDB/FerretDB/issues/2326), or [fix linter issues](https://github.com/FerretDB/FerretDB/issues/2733).
+For example, you could implement the [`$first` accumulator](https://github.com/FerretDB/FerretDB/issues/2128) or [improve embedded package documentation](https://github.com/FerretDB/FerretDB/issues/2326).
-You could also try your hands at [updating glossary list with more details](https://github.com/FerretDB/FerretDB/issues/3427), [update aggregation section to cover `$unset` and `$project` commands](https://github.com/FerretDB/FerretDB/issues/3428), and more.
+You could also try your hands at [updating glossary list with more details](https://github.com/FerretDB/FerretDB/issues/3445).
 Since new issues are always popping up, there are no limits to what you can contribute to.

 _Do you see a typo, a mistake, or something that doesn't look clear?_